arei/FWF/README.md

 **Repeat** - Repeats the given function n number of times.

-See each individual files in the FWF folder for the details about usage.
+See each individual file in the FWF folder for the details about usage.

 ## Contributing

 This repository is open to ideas and suggestions of your own interesting function code, so feel free to push your own ideas and we'll take a look at them.
-Please only one to a file and make sure to include a test of the name `TestXYZ.js` if your function file is `XYZ.js`
+Please only one function to a file and make sure to include a test of the name `TestXYZ.js` if your function file is `XYZ.js`